Quad Cities disaster Recovery Fund hits a huge milestone

 “With a partner and leader like Linda, we’re ensuring those hit hardest by this pandemic receive assistance as quickly as possible,” said Rene Gellerman, president and CEO of United Way of the Quad Cities.
 “She proves that when we work together, we can truly create lasting change.”

-“Collaboration is key as we figure out how to respond to this pandemic,” said Linda Bowers.
+Bowers said, "collaboration is key as we figure out how to respond to this pandemic.”

 “United Way is in a position to mobilize resources that Quad Citizens from all walks of life are giving from their hearts.
-Compassion, leadership, and collaboration make us a capstone community.”
+Compassion, leadership, and collaboration make us a capstone community,” she said.

 To date, a total of $590,772 from the Disaster Recovery Fund has been granted swiftly back into the community.
 Two rounds of grants have been announced, and a third round will be awarded in the coming weeks.
 More than $3 million in grant support has been requested from area organizations.